ory/elements/packages/test/README.md

 ---

 `@ory/elements-test` only supports playwright 1.32.0 or higher.
-If you are using an older version of playwright, you will need to update it.
+If you are using an older version of playwright, please update it.

 ---